The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This peanut butter frosting recipe is light, creamy, and it has just the right amount of sweetness.
+This peanut butter frosting recipe is light and creamy, and it has just the right amount of sweetness.
 This recipe is the perfect frosting for brownies and chocolate cake!

-Consequently, I decided to come up with my own recipe by using my favorite cream cheese frosting as a guide.
+Consequently, I decided to develop my recipe by using my favorite cream cheese frosting as a guide.
 I took out a lot of the heaviness from traditional buttercream recipes by using a little heavy whipping cream rather than all butter.
-As a result, this peanut butter frosting ended up being light, fluffy, and ah-amazingly delicious!
+As a result, this peanut butter frosting was light, fluffy, and ah-amazingly delicious!